lapat-iag-usp/PyCRDS/README.md

 ## Installation

+---
+**NOTE:**
-> This library is not available on PyPI yet.
+This library is not available on PyPI yet.
 Stay tuned for PyPI availability!

+---

 You can clone the repository and install it locally: